Cycling in Taiwan

 Geography for Cycling in Taiwan

 There are no guarantees in life except death, taxes and elevation gain while riding a bicycle in Taiwan.
-The geography of Taiwan is fascinating and unique and encompasses a climate that is mostly subtropical, except for the very southern part of the island, which is tropical.
+The geography of Taiwan is fascinating, unique, and encompasses a climate that is mostly subtropical, except for the very southern part of the island, which is tropical.
 This means that summers are long, hot and humid, with warmer weather stretching from April to October.
 The winters are relatively short with more mild temperatures.
 Snow falls in the mountains occasionally during this time, but mostly at higher elevations.
 Taiwan’s geography and climates are diverse ranging from tropical rainforests to temperature rainforests to alpine meadows.
 Taiwan has rugged rivers, mountain lakes, alpine forests, wetlands and is surrounded by the South China Sea to the southwest, the East China Sea to the north, and the Philippine Sea to the east.

 Taiwan – A Eastern Asia Cycling Destination